-At June 30, 2006, the Company had three share-based compensation plans (see Note 10).
-The Company grants share options for a fixed number of shares to employees and certain other individuals with exercise prices as determined by the Board of Directors at the dates of grant.
-Prior to June 3, 2005, the Company had accounted for grants under its plans using the recognition and measurement provisions of APB Opinion No. 25, Accounting for Stock Issued to Employees, and related Interpretations, as permitted by SFAS No. 123, Accounting for Stock-Based Compensation ("Statement 123"), and, as such, compensation cost had not been recognized on those grants.
+At June 30, 2007, the Company had three share-based compensation plans (see Note 10).
+The Company grants share options for a fixed number of shares to employees and certain other individuals with exercise prices as determined by the Board of Directors at the date of grant.
+Prior to July 1, 2005, the Company had accounted for grants under its plans using the recognition and measurement provisions of APB Opinion No. 25, Accounting for Stock Issued to Employees, and related Interpretations, as permitted by SFAS No. 123, Accounting for Stock-Based Compensation ("Statement 123"), and, as such, compensation cost had not been recognized on those grants.
 Effective July 1, 2005, the Company adopted the fair value recognition provisions of SFAS No. 123(R), Share-Based Payment ("Statement 123(R)"), using the modified-prospective-transition method.
 Under this transition method, compensation cost recognized by the Company beginning July 1, 2005 includes: (a) compensation cost for all share-based payments granted between June 3, 2005, the date the Company filed its Registration Statement on Form S-1 with the Securities and Exchange Commission, and July 1, 2005, but not yet vested as of July 1, 2005, based on the grant date fair value estimated in accordance with the original provisions of Statement 123, and (b) compensation cost for all share-based payments granted subsequent to July 1, 2005, based on the grant-date fair value estimated in accordance with the provisions of Statement 123(R).
 As permitted under the modified-prospective-transition method guidelines of Statement 123(R), results for prior periods have not been restated.

-As a result of adopting Statement 123(R) on July 1, 2005, the Company recorded compensation cost that has been charged against income of \$4,850 for the year ended June 30, 2006.
-No compensation cost was recorded in the years ended June 30, 2005 and 2004.
-No income tax benefit was recognized in the accompanying consolidated statements of operations for share-based compensation arrangements for the years ended June 30, 2006, 2005 and 2004.
-As a result of the recognition of share-based compensation costs, net income for the year ended June 30, 2006 was \$1,613 lower than if the Company had continued to account for share-based compensation under APB Opinion No. 25.
-Basic and diluted earnings per share for the year ended June 30, 2006 were \$0.05 and \$0.04 lower, respectively, than if the Company had continued to account for share-based compensation under APB Opinion No. 25.

-Compensation costs capitalized as part of software and website development costs were \$176, \$0 and \$0 for the years ended June 30, 2006, 2005 and 2004, respectively.
+The Company recorded share-based compensation costs of \$8,765 and \$4,850 for the years ended June 30, 2007 and 2006, respectively.
+No share-based compensation cost was recorded in the year ended June 30, 2005.
+No income tax benefit was recognized in the accompanying consolidated statements of operations for share-based compensation arrangements for the years ended June 30, 2007, 2006 and 2005.
+Share-based compensation costs capitalized as part of software and website development costs were \$434, \$176 and \$0 for the years ended June 30, 2007, 2006 and 2005, respectively.

-At June 30, 2006, there was \$8,270 of total unrecognized compensation cost related to non-vested, share-based compensation arrangements.
-This cost is expected to be recognized over a weighted average period of 3.4 years.
+At June 30, 2007, there was \$36,293 of total unrecognized compensation cost related to non-vested, share-based compensation arrangements.
+This cost is expected to be recognized over a weighted average period of 3.3 years.

 The fair value of each option award is estimated on the date of grant using the Black-Scholes option pricing model.
 Expected volatilities are based on historical volatilities from guideline companies since the Company does not have sufficient history as a publicly traded company.
 Implied volatilities were considered, but the guideline companies selected do not have an active market for their options.
 The Company also uses the expected lives used by guideline companies to estimate the expected life of options granted.
 The expected life of options granted represents the period of time that options granted are expected to be outstanding.
 The Company uses historical data to estimate employee terminations and resulting forfeiture rates within the option pricing model.
 The risk-free interest rate for periods within the contractual life of the option is based on the U.S. Treasury yield curve in effect at the time of the grant.
 The fair value of restricted share grants is recognized using the straight-line recognition method.
-Weighted-average assumptions used for grants in 2006, 2005 and 2004 are as follows:
+Weighted-average assumptions used for grants in 2007, 2006 and 2005 are as follows:

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) Years Ended June 30, 2006, 2005 and 2004 (in thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) Years Ended June 30, 2007, 2006 and 2005 (in thousands, except share and per share data)